 - 1 teaspoon ground cinnamon

-Preheat oven to 350. line an 9x9 inch square pan with parchment paper.*
+- Preheat oven to 350°F. Line an 9×9 inch square pan with parchment paper, set aside.

-In the bowl of a stand mixer add the flour, quick cook oats, sugar, baking soda, cinnamon, and salt.
+- In the bowl of a stand mixer add the flour, quick cook oats, sugar, baking soda, cinnamon, and salt.
 Whisk to combine.
 Add the softened butter, and using the paddle attachment mix on low speed until the dough forms.
 The mixture will appear crumbly and won't come together like a typical cookie dough.

 - Crumble the remaining dough over the caramel, making sure you’ve covered everything evenly.
 Sprinkle the cinnamon sugar mixture overtop.
 Bake for 20 minutes.
 Remove from oven and let cool completely before slicing and serving.